robert-kisteleki/goat/README.md

 Loading results from a file expects one result per line ("format=txt" a.k.a.
 JSONL a.k.a.
 NDJSON)

-The output formatters are extensible, feel free to write your own -- and conntribute that back to this repo!
-You only need to make a new package under `output` that implements three functions:
+The output formatters are extensible, feel free to write your own -- and contribute that back to this repo!
+You only need to make a new package under `output` that implements four functions:
 * `setup()` to initialise the output processor
 * `start()` to prepare for processing results; may be called once per batch of results
 * `process()` to deal with one incoming result
 * `finish()` to finish processing, make a summary, etc.; may be called once per batch of results

-New output processors need to be registered in `output.go`.
+New output processors need to be registered in `goatcli.go`.
 See `some.go` or `native.go` for examples.

 # Future Additions / TODO